 It’s the little things, like a 75-degree day, a smile from a stranger, or a special breakfast treat, that lifts our spirits on a hard day.

-In fact, I’m pretty sure it was sticky buns that helped me get through puberty and college.
+In fact, I’m pretty sure it was sweet buns that helped me get through puberty and college.

 And last week.

-These Raspberry Sticky Buns are so gooey, with sweet raspberries oozing out, they could bring a smile to anyone’s face.
+These Raspberry Sweet Buns are so gooey, with sweet raspberries oozing out, they could bring a smile to anyone’s face.

-Start with frozen bread dough, to cut out the step of making dough from scratch.
+Start with frozen (thawed) bread dough, to cut out the step of making dough from scratch.

 Roll the dough into a log, and cut into 15 pieces.

-Once the raspberry sticky buns come out of the oven, drizzle them in sweet lemon glaze.
+Once the raspberry sweet buns come out of the oven, drizzle them in sweet lemon glaze.